HBO Max: The 25 Best Movies to Watch

 Tony Hawk: Until the Wheels Fall Off

-Come for the legendary skateboarder and stay for the mesmerizing, gravity-defying skateboard stunts, a time capsule into 80s skateboarding scene and a better picture of the man of the hour.
-Hawk makes for an incredibly compelling documentary subject, as we quickly learn in this new two-hour film.
+Come for the titular skateboarder and stay for the mesmerizing, gravity-defying skateboard stunts; a time capsule of the '80s skateboarding scene; and a better picture of the man of the era.
+Hawk makes for an incredibly compelling documentary subject, as we quickly learn in this new 2-hour film.
 We get to know him as a lanky, stubborn but determined kid who adopted his own skateboarding style.
-Hawk's persistence is something to marvel at, along with all of the stunning skateboard moves this film packs in.
+Hawk's persistence is something to marvel at, along with all the stunning skateboard moves this film packs in.
 Hang on for a memorable ride.

 Beanie Mania (2021)

 As a frequent watcher of pop culture documentaries, I was surprised I missed Beanie Mania, an 80-minute examination of the toys' heyday.
-If you, too, missed this plushie-fest when it premiered at the end of last year, here's your invitation to get in on the mania.
-The Beanie Babies movement, "perhaps the biggest toy craze in history," as one reporter puts it in the doc, can be traced back to a group of Chicago moms who started collecting the stuffed animals.
+If you, too, skipped over this plushie-fest when it premiered at the end of last year, here's your invitation to get in on the mania.
+"Perhaps the biggest toy craze in history," as one reporter puts it in the doc, the Beanie Babies phenomenon can be traced back to a group of Chicago moms who started collecting the stuffed animals.
 The documentary also spotlights the woman who thought up adding poems to Ty tags.
-Want more juicy '90s toy tidbits?
+Want more delightful '90s toy tidbits?
 Put this doc on display.

 Comedy